Ada-Developers-Academy/core-interlude-2/career-paths/activity-specialized-fields-jigsaw.md

 For each field, answer these questions:

 1. What is this field?
 What kind of problems does it try to solve?
-1. What are some example projects, products, studies, or piece of work that is related to this field?
+1. What are some example projects, products, studies, or pieces of work that are related to this field?
     - How are they related to the field?
 1. Who is/was a prominent technologist(s) in this field?
 1. How could a junior developer work their way towards this specialized field?